mixMC Preprocessing

 logratio = 'CLR', offset = 0)

 The argument offset is set to 0 here as zeroes in the dataframe were already dealt with (in step 1).
-In the case where one only has access to TSS data and not raw OTU counts, there is likely to still be zeroes in the data (as no offset is appled).
+In the case where one only has access to TSS data and not raw OTU counts, there is likely to still be zeros in the data (as no offset is applied).
 In this situation, the offset parameter of the logratio.transfo() function can be used to prevent any issues with a log transform of a zero value.

 pca.clr <- pca(data.clr) # undergo PCA on CLR transformed data